Why Can’t My Filipina Wife Get a Tourist Visa To The USA?

 Many people who read this blog and many other US citizens will be happy to talk your ear off about how hard the USA makes it for married couples to live normally if one spouse is a foreigner and does not choose to emigrate and seek residence in the USA,

-Seems Perfectly Normal To Any Thinking Person Of That a Married Couple Might Want To Visit The USA.
+Seems Perfectly Normal To Any Thinking Person That a Married Couple Might Want To Visit The USA, but Not Move There Permanently.

 The US citizen half of the couple is certainly going to believe that s/he has that much freedom left (even after the TSA and the American Patriot Act).
 But he or she would be wrong.